What is a Town Council?

 The 1965 Royal Commission on Local Government (The Redcliffe-Maude Commission) recommended that local councils should be empowered to do what they pleased for the benefit of their people, and a consequence of this was the important 1972 Local Government Act which removed many of the restrictions on the activities of Parish Councils.
 For example, before the 1972 Act, Parish Councils couldn’t save money from one year to the next in order to fund a major project.
 However, this is now no longer the case.

-Birchwood Town Council is made up of 12 elected representatives (Town Councillors) and it has a staff of twelve: one full-time Senior Maintenance Operative, five full-time Maintenance Team Operatives and two part-time Maintenance Team Operatives, three part-time office staff and a part-time Facilities Caretaker/Cleaner.
+Birchwood Town Council is made up of 12 elected representatives (Town Councillors) and it has a staff of eleven: one full-time Senior Maintenance Operative, five full-time Maintenance Team Operatives and one part-time Maintenance Team Operative, three part-time office staff and a part-time Facilities Caretaker/Cleaner.

 The Town Councillors are all volunteers who are duly elected by the local community.
 Councillors receive no pay or allowances for the work they do on behalf of the town.
 Only the Chair, during his or her term of office, would receive a nominal allowance which is paid so that they can fulfil their duties on behalf of the community they serve.
 Elections are held every four years.